addiejohnsen/addiejohnsen/README.md

 </table>

 ## 👋 Hi!
 I'm Addie.
 I like to code 👩‍💻 and knit 🧶.
 🔍  I'm currently on the job hunt after graduating Hack Reactor's software engineering immersive.

 📈  Previously I was a product marketer in enterprise tech.

 🪆  My degress are in Russian Language & Literature.
 I love the intersection of language and technology.

 📖  I'm currently learning Typescript.

 🧦  I'm currently knitting socks.

+👯‍♀️.
+I'm open to networking.